 5.24 The application includes a proposal to use the existing forestry access to a coppice off the third class county road and the design and access statement states that several vehicles and machinery will be required during the work of preparing and constructing the turbine which vary in weight from cars and light vans to heavy vehicles such as an 80 tonne crane.
-In response to the proposal, the Transportation Unit states that there is no objection to the application on road safety grounds but that there is a need for additional information and elaboration regarding some details included in the Construction Traffic Management Plan submitted.
+In response to the proposal, the Transportation Unit states that there is no objection to the application on road safety ground but that there is a need for additional information and elaboration regarding some details included in the Construction Traffic Management Plan submitted.
 However, due to the fundamental policy objection to the application, the need to carry out such an assessment was not discussed with the applicant as it is not likely that it would overcome the fundamental objection relating to erecting a wind turbine on this particular site.
-No objection was presented by the Rights of Way Unit although they would wish for a consultation to be held should there be any impact on public footpath no. 177 - Llandderfel, which is nearby.
+However, due to the fundamental policy objection to the application, the need to carry out such an assessment was not discussed with the applicant as it is not likely that it would overcome the fundamental objection relating to erecting a wind turbine on this particular site.
 It is also noted that the path which serves the turbine site follows public footpath no. 144 - Llandderfel.
 However, it is considered that the development could be acceptable on road safety grounds should the necessary details be received by the Council's Transportation Unit for approval and, therefore, the proposal could ultimately be acceptable on the basis of the requirements of Policy CH33 of the GUDP.